NVIDIA/cccl/cub/test/README.md

 ## Special Labels

-### CDP / RDC Testing
+### Testing Different Launchers

-If a `label` is `cdp`, it is assumed that the parameter is used to explicitly test variants built with and without CDP support.
-The `values` for such a parameter must be `0:1`, with `0` indicating CDP disabled (RDC off) and `1` indicating CDP enabled (RDC on).
+If a `label` is `lid`, it is assumed that the parameter is used to explicitly test variants built with different launchers.
+The `values` for such a parameter must be `0:1:2`, with `0` indicating host launch and CDP disabled (RDC off), `1` indicating device launch and CDP enabled (RDC on), `2` indicating graph capture launch and CDP disabled (RDC off).

-Tests that do not contain a variant labeled `cdp` will only enable RDC if the CMake config enables them.
+Tests that do not contain a variant labeled `lid` will only enable RDC if the CMake config enables them.

 ## Example